Going on a road trip? This definitive list of 15 road trip books for kids guarantees a super fun – and melt-down-free – journey to your destination.

 If you’re dealing with a pack of restless youngsters, it may be time to turn to the legendary power of books to keep them occupied!

-To help you in your search for literature, we compiled 15 of the best books for kids on a road trip.
+However, to help you in your search for literature, we compiled the best books for kids on a road trip.
 This definitive selection is a mish-mash of travel-inspired fiction, fun games, and entertaining audiobooks.

 Any of these are guaranteed to have your children glued to the page for hours!
 Keeping your kids occupied is a crucial family travel hack to keep everyone sane while exploring.